 A portable, compact charcoal grill is an outdoor cooking implement you can take with you on camping trips or to the park.
 Some outdoor electric grills can be used this way in outdoor spaces too.
 These useful grills use charcoal as a primary fuel source to generate heat with which you can barbecue food.
 More importantly, though, these outdoor grills are smaller and more portable than other kinds, making them the perfect grill tools for campers, hikers, and outdoors enthusiasts.

 In general, most people consider charcoal grills to be traditional grills.
 However, it’s useful to compare charcoal grills to other types of grills so you can get a sense of their differences and similarities.
 For starters, the core concept of how charcoal grills work is essentially the same as other models.
 Once ignited, the fuel type produces heat inside the main grill body and underneath the cooking surfaces, whether they be cooking grates, griddle plates, or warming racks.

-The major differences between portable charcoal grills and other types of grills come into play when you consider fuel type, size, portability, and heat control.
+The major differences between portable charcoal grills and other types of full-sized grills come into play when you consider fuel type, size, portability, and heat control.
 In terms of fuel and heat, these grills can only use charcoal.
 This results in some design specifics that differ from other grills.
 For example, the air dampers on portable charcoal grills are usually found either on the lid or near the bottom of the charcoal tray.

 Portable charcoal grills are also much smaller overall than other types.
 This is so they can remain portable enough to carry with you wherever you go.
 The portability is a benefit if you’re looking for it, but this also means you’ll get less cooking capacity.